adcimon/cheatsheets/webrtc/webrtc.md

 Streams contain mostly **delta** frames which depend on previous **key** frames.
 If the decoder needs to apply a delta to a key frame that was dropped, it can't render subsequent frames.

-When temporal layers are used only delta frames from one layer reference key frames from the same layer.
-For a subscriber with limited bandwidth, it is possible to send only the frames of a temporal layer.
+When temporal layers are used, frames from the base layer only reference other base layer frames.

+For a subscriber with limited bandwidth, it is possible to send only the frames of a specific temporal layer.

 ## References